CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 **Traffic and Ports**

 - Port 3306 is available for Maria database installation
-- Traffic allowed on port 8080 and 443
+- Traffic allowed on port 8080 (HTTP) and 443(HTTPS)
+	- As needed, if installed on AWS, AWS security group must allow traffic on port 8080/443
 	- As needed, add an inbound rule in Windows firewall
-	- As needed, if installed on AWS, AWS security group must allow traffic on port 8080
 - If HTTPS communication protocol selected, traffic allowed on 443

 If utilizing LDAP/LDAPS/AD, refer to the installation steps in this section for additional ports that may be required.